-It's important to note that if you already own or have been gifted the land you want to build on, you won't be able to use KiwiSaver to help contribute to the build.
+It's important to note that if I already own or have been gifted the land I want to build on, I won't be able to use my KiwiSaver to help contribute to the build.
 Essentially this is because KiwiSaver views a first home purchase being either property or land, which means owning land is viewed as owning a home.
-If this were the case, it would affect your eligibility to withdraw your KiwiSaver as you would no longer meet the requirement of the purchase being your first home.
+If this were the case, it would affect your eligibility to withdraw your money as you would no longer meet the requirement of the purchase being your first home.

 Unfortunately, it is not possible to use personal savings to buy a section of land and then use your KiwiSaver to build a house.
-This is due to the purchase of land being viewed as a first home in the eyes of KiwiSaver.
-Meaning you would no longer meet the eligibility criteria needed for KiwiSaver's First Home Withdrawal.
+This is due to the purchase of land being viewed as a first home.
+Meaning you would no longer meet the eligibility criteria needed for the First Home Withdrawal.
 However, simply changing your plan to use your KiwiSaver to purchase the land and use your savings for the build would mean you'd comply with the eligibility criteria.
-It’s important to understand the eligibility criteria so you don't get caught in a situation where you can no longer use your KiwiSaver to fund your first home.
+It’s important to understand the eligibility criteria so you don't get caught in a situation where you can no longer use your KiwiSaver account to fund your first home.

-Generally no, you will not be eligible for KiwiSaver's First Home Withdrawal as you have already owned your first home.
+Generally, you will not be eligible for the First Home Withdrawal as you have already owned your first home.
 However, there is some exception.
 If you are in a similar financial position to a first home buyer, you may be eligible for the KiwiSaver First Home Withdrawal Scheme.
 If this is something you want to look into, head over to Kainga Ora.
-This link will take you to KiwiSaver's previous homeowner application form.
+This link will take you to the previous homeowner application form.
 This application will determine whether you are financially similar to a first-time buyer and make the call on whether you qualify for withdrawal.

 So when can I not use my KiwiSaver when buying a home?